NucleusEngineering/serverless/.journey/tutorial.neos.md

 Check out this [Overview on SLOs, SLIs and SLAs](https://www.youtube.com/watch?v=tEylFyxbDLE)

+At first we'll define what reliability means for the service we operate.
+Using these definitions, we can then proceed and configure service monitoring to keep track of the health of our service over time.

 After that we'll have a look at Cloud Run's traffic splitting capabilities.
 This allows us to deploy new revisions of a Cloud Run service and the gradually move portion of production traffic over.
 Cloud Run's programmable network control plane allows you to split traffic between revisions; you can use this built-in feature to implement strategies like blue/green deployments, canaries releases, or rollback to previous revisions in seconds should you ever push a bad release.

 To bring everything to life, we'll be deploying a faulty version as a canary release with some amount of live traffic, get an alert, observe how this will burn through the [error budget](https://cloud.google.com/blog/products/management-tools/sre-error-budgets-and-maintenance-windows) and quickly rollback to a safe state.